mudzoj/1986-Donkey-Kong-in-Java/README.md

 # 1986 Donkey Kong Rendition

 Welcome to my first game development project!
-This repository contains my rendition of the classic 1986 Donkey Kong game, developed using Java's full-featured profiler, Processing.
+This repository contains my rendition of the classic 1986 Donkey Kong game, developed in 2020 using Java's full-featured profiler, Processing.
 This project marks the beginning of my journey in game development, sparking a deep passion for coding and game design.

 ## Table of Contents
 - [Introduction](#introduction)